 Thank you for this wonderful commercial spot.
 We may not be able to control the bully but we can control what we do in response.
 We can commit to be the one that picks up the books and befriends the one being bullied.

 Kim almost 2 years ago from American Fork, Utah

 I cried when I saw this commercial.
 My son has just recently gone through bullying at school.
 It started with a group of boys knocking his books out of his hands.
 Then, esclated to punching and other things until my son was too scared to return to school.

 THANKS!!!!! so much for creating this commercial and others like it!!!
 Keep it up!
 I wish schools would take bullying serious.
 Having a "policy" isn't enough---administration needs to TAKE ACTION.

-Concerned Parent over 1 year ago from USA
+Concerned Parent almost 2 years ago from USA

 When you represent your school it's not just on the field.
 Always do "the right thing" because you don't realize how many students look up to you and your actions are noticed.
 That Letterman jacket comes with responsibilities.

 Marty almost 2 years ago from California